Codeception/Codeception/docs/06-UnitTestsAndBDD.md

 ?>
 ```

-As you can see, there is no practical reason using Codeception for testing simple methods.
+Well, PHPUnit wins here: it's test is shorter and readable.
+There is no practical reason using Codeception for testing simple methods.
 But not all the functions can be executed and tested that way.
 Whenever function have dependencies and it's results can't be so easily observable, the Codeception will be quite useful.

 Using Codeception for unit testing is like using framework for web development.
-Even it's hard to create 'hello world' page with the Symfony, Zend, or Yii, but writing the complex sites or web-services requires the power of framework.
+Even it's hard to create 'hello world' page with the Symfony, Zend, or Yii, they help you build complex web applications.

 ## Testing the Controller